slackapi/slack-github-action/example-workflows/Technique_3_Slack_Incoming_Webhook/README.md

 ### Post an inline text message

-Write a single world after a push event is received.
+Write a line of text after a push event is received.

 This example uses incoming webhooks to post a plain text message.